Kay Laurell: Death

 On January 31, 1927, Laurell died in London at the age of 36.
 Laurell's death was initially attributed to pneumonia.
-In 1930, the press discovered that Laurell had actually died while giving birth to her first and only child.
+She was cremated and her ashes were buried in London.
+In 1930, the press discovered that Laurell actually died while giving birth to her only child.
 The child, a boy named Joseph K. Boyle, survived.

 Estate

 Before her death, Laurell drew up a will leaving her property and personal effects to Joseph Whiteside Boyle (who was presumed to be the child's father) and named him the executor of her estate.
 Laurell left her $100,000 estate to Boyle because she was unaware that her son, who was born out of wedlock, could legally inherit her assets.
-However, one month before Laurell's death, the Legitimacy Act 1926 was passed in England which allowed her son to inherit her assets.
+However, one month before Laurell's death, the Legitimacy Act 1926 was passed in England, which allowed her son to inherit her assets.
 A similar law in New York (where Laurell also had bank accounts and property) also allowed her son to inherit his mother's estate.

-Concerned for the child's welfare, Laurell's brother Raleigh J. Leslie, sought a letter of administration for her estate naming Joseph K. as her next of kin.
+Concerned for the child's welfare, Laurell's brother Raleigh J. Leslie, sought a letter of administration for her estate, naming Joseph K. as her next of kin.
 He later dropped the matter after discovering that the boy's father, Joseph Whiteside Boyle, had been caring for the child since birth and had no plans to claim Laurell's estate.
-One month after Laurell's death, her mother Mrs. A.A.
-Leslie, died in Erie, Pennsylvania.
+One month after Laurell's death, her mother, Mrs. A. A. Leslie, died in Erie, Pennsylvania.
 Laurell's mother was never told of her daughter's death as she was dying at the time.
-Upon Mrs. Leslie's death, she left her Erie, Pennsylvania home and assets to Laurell which were subsequently inherited by Laurell's son.
+Upon Mrs. Leslie's death, she left her Erie, Pennsylvania, home and assets to Laurell; they were subsequently inherited by Laurell's son, who died in 1996.